Economy of Croatia: Energy

-There are 631 km of crude oil pipelines in Croatia, connecting the JANAF oil terminal with refineries in Rijeka and Sisak, as well as several transhipment terminals.
+The energy sector of Croatia comprises the nation's total energy and electricity production, consumption and import.
+The majority of energy is generated through hydropower, with the highest quantity of water resources per capita in the European Union (30,000 m^{3}).
+The country satisfies its domestic electricity needs largely from hydro and thermal power plants.
+There are 631 km of crude oil pipelines in Croatia, connecting the JANAF oil terminal with refineries in Rijeka and Sisak, as well as several transshipment terminals.
 The system has a capacity of 20 million tonnes per year.
 The natural gas transportation system comprises 2544 km of trunk and regional natural gas pipelines, and more than 300 associated structures, connecting production rigs, the Okoli natural gas storage facility, 27 end-users and 37 distribution systems.

-Croatian production of energy sources covers 29% of nationwide natural gas demand and 26% of oil demand.
-In 2023, net total electrical power production in Croatia reached 16,378 GWh and Croatia imported 26% of its electric power energy needs.
-The bulk of Croatian imports are supplied by the Krško Nuclear Power Plant in Slovenia, 50% owned by Hrvatska elektroprivreda, providing 12% of Croatia's electricity.
+It operates the Krško nuclear power plant alongside neighboring Slovenia in a joint venture to supply nuclear power to the region.